AI video generation models: Our best picks for jaw-dropping videos

 Which AI video model is best for each use case?

 Still don't know which one to pick for your exact project?
-Here's a breakdown of the models depending on the use-case you have in mind:
+Here's a breakdown of the models depending on the use case you have in mind:

 • Best for image-to-video: Kling 3.0 for turning still images into dynamic videos with stronger movement and camera control.

-• Best for social clips: Pika, Kling, Hailuo, Seedance, and Wan for fast, creative, scroll-friendly videos made for TikTok, Reels, and quick experimentation.
+• Best for social clips: Kling, Hailuo, Seedance, and Wan for fast, creative, scroll-friendly videos made for TikTok, Reels, and quick experimentation.

-AI video generation models vs AI video generators: what is the difference?
+AI video generation models vs AI video generators: What is the difference?

 AI video generation models and AI video generators are closely connected, but they are not the same thing.
 And honestly, this is where a lot of people get confused.